Andrea Albertini Award

 The Award pays tribute to the visionary founder of the publishing house, who brought to Italy, under the towers of Bologna, some of the most prestigious talents in international photography, both established and emerging.
 The Andrea Albertini Award was established to honor the legacy and vision of Andrea Albertini, founder of Damiani Books, whose commitment and passion helped bring some of the most significant voices in contemporary photography to an international audience.

-On the occasion of the 20th anniversary of its first publications, Damiani Books establishes the Andrea Albertini Award, an international prize to be granted each year to the best book published by Damiani Books.
+On the occasion of the 20th anniversary of its first publications, Damiani Books establishes the Andrea Albertini Award, an international prize to be granted each year to the most relevant book published by Damiani Books.
 The winning title will be selected based on sales performance and the judgment of the public to its audience.

 The management of the Award is entrusted to an Award Committee appointed by the Publisher.
 In addition, Damiani Books will propose to the author limited editions of the winning book, complete with a slipcase and a signed print by the author.